 - Support and implement Boarding programming.

 - Lead and mentor advisory group for 8-10 students.

-- Organize and facilitate activities for student both on and off campus.
+- Organize and facilitate activities for students, both on and off campus.

 - Communicates effectively with parents, teachers and counsellors as needed.

-- Maintains professional accountability, boundaries, responsibility and models appropriate behaviour.
+- Maintains professional accountability, boundaries, responsibility and model appropriate behaviour.

 - Establish Boarding expectations aligned with the Code of Conduct, school handbooks and other school policies for students and carry out disciplinary measures when necessary.

 - Manage and maintain the Boarding School to ensure a safe, secure and clean environment by conducting regular inspections and completing duties necessary to the smooth functioning of the Boarding School.

 - Coordinate safety checks and oversee adherence to regulations in accordance with the School Emergency Procedures.

 - Maintain confidentiality of sensitive issues and materials.

 - Support a program/activity in the Day School i.e., academics, athletics, performing arts or other clubs.